Ever wonder how to prepare those big pork chops with the bone in without drying it out or using your oven?

 So I will just quickly tell you the secrets.

 Get a good crust on the meat with high heat.
 Baste the pork chop while cooking.
-Allow it to rest almost as long as it cooked.
+Allow it to rest for almost as long as it was cooked.
 That’s it.

 You do these four things and you will be serving up the juiciest, more flavorful pork chops you have ever tasted.

-Let’s break it down in some easy steps.
+Let’s break it down into some easy steps.

 Cooking A Pan Fried Thick Cut Pork Chop

 Don’t be afraid of your salt.
-In fact, if you’re not using it we recommend using Maldon salt for all your meats.
-It really has been a gamechanger when we prepare our meat dishes.
+If you’re not using it, we recommend using Maldon salt for all your meats.
+It has been a game changer when we prepare our meat dishes.

 Set the pork chops to the side and begin to prepare the other ingredients.